rmuit/PracticalAfas/update-payloads.md

 ```
 #### Situation 2: inserting a new contact for (/ while updating) an existing organisation:

-This needs he '#action' hack that was also discussed in point 1b above, because
+This needs the '#action' hack that was also discussed in point 1b above, because
 the action for the embedded objects is different from the outer KnOrganisation.

 Also, just to note: I opted to always query for an existing organisation /